-If a member doesn’t choose a primary care physician, Sharp Health Plan will automatically assign a doctor.
-We make sure the doctor is nearby and speaks the member’s identified language.
+If a patient doesn’t choose a primary care physician, Sharp Health Plan will automatically assign a doctor.
+We make sure the doctor is nearby and speaks the patient’s preferred language.

 24-hour interpreter access

-- Patient’s member ID number, age, sex, preferred language and country of origin
+- Patient’s Sharp Health Plan member ID number, age, sex, preferred language and country of origin.

-Please contact us at least 3 three days before the appointment to request an interpreter.
-Unfortunately, some languages may not be available, even with advance notice.
+Please contact Customer Care at least three days before the appointment to request an interpreter.
 In the event an interpreter is not available for face-to-face services, over-the-phone translation can be provided.
+Unfortunately, some languages may not be available, even with advanced notice.

 Translation of written materials

-Written information, including the member handbook, form letters, member newsletters and medical care reminders, are translated into Spanish and other languages as requested at no cost to the member.
-Let your patients know they have this option, and can make requests by calling Sharp Health Plan at: 858.499.8300 or toll-free at 1.800.359.2002.
+Written information, including the member handbook, form letters and medical care reminders, are translated into Spanish and other languages upon request at no cost to the patient.
+Let your patients know they have this option, and can make requests by calling Customer Care at 1-858-499-8300 or toll-free at 1-800-359-2002.

 Translating informational notices

-Download or print these informational notices at www.hmohelp.ca.gov.
-If you need a printed copy, you can request one by writing to Department of Managed Health Care, Attention: HMO Help Notices, 980 9th St., Suite 500, Sacramento, CA 95814.
+Download or print these informational notices at www.dmhc.ca.gov.
+If they want printed copies, they can submit a request in writing: Department of Managed Health Care, Attention: HMO Help Notices, 980 9th St., Suite 500, Sacramento, CA 95814.

-As a provider, it’s your responsibility to provide limited English proficiency members access to covered benefits.
+As a provider, it’s your responsibility to provide LEP patients access to covered benefits.
 In order to comply with federal and state requirements regarding cultural and linguistic services, you need to provide the same quality services to all members.
-It is not permissible to turn a member away or limit participation because of language barriers; to subject a member to unreasonable delays due to language barriers; nor to provide services to LEP members that are lower in quality than those offered in English.
+It is not permissible to turn a patient away or limit participation because of language barriers; to subject a patient to unreasonable delays due to language barriers; nor to provide services to LEP patients that are lower in quality than those offered in English.

-Here are some tips to help facilitate effective communication with limited English proficiency members:
+Here are some tips to help facilitate effective communication with limited English proficiency patients:

 - Call Sharp Health Plan if you need help in providing language assistance services (interpretation, translated documents, etc.) for any of your Sharp Health Plan patients.

-- Document language requirements in patients' medical charts.
+- Document language preferences in patients' medical charts.

-- Inform patients of their right to interpreter services, at no cost to the patient, even when a patient is accompanied by a family member or friend who can provide interpretation services.
+- Inform patients of their right to interpreter services, at no cost, even when they are accompanied by a family member or friend who can provide interpretation services.
 Remember, a patient should never be required to bring his or her own interpreter, and a patient’s family members should not be encouraged to serve as interpreters.
 In addition, minors should not be used as interpreters.

 - Document all interpreter requests and refusals in patients’ medical charts.

-- Inform patients that they may call Sharp Health Plan to request translated documents at no cost them and register their preferred languages with the plan.
+- Inform patients that they may call Sharp Health Plan to request translated documents at no cost them, and to note their preferred language for future communications.

-- Post signs in appropriate languages informing Sharp Health Plan patients of the availability of free interpreter services.
+- Post signs in appropriate languages informing patients of the availability of free interpreter services.

-- Prior to meeting with a patient, look to see if his or her language needs have been documented in the file.
+- Prior to meeting with a patient, look to see if their language preferences have been documented in their file.